dguest/atlas-dl/_episodes/03-pushing.md

       allowed to see it.
     - Internal: **everyone with a CERN account** can see the project.
 This will _not_ hide anything from e.g. CMS.
-    - Public (**use this**): everyone with the URL can see the project
+    - Public (**use this**): everyone with the URL can see the project.
+This is not always the option you should choose, but for our purposes it is what we want.

    Note that there is no option here to make projects "ATLAS-only".
-For anything that isn't _extermely_ sensitive (i.e. you discovered a new particle and explicetly say this in your project) public should be fine.
+For anything that isn't _extermely_ sensitive (i.e. you discovered a new particle and explicitly say this in your project) public should be fine.
+There are some ongoing discussions on how to achieve this for more official repositories within ATLAS by using "cascading" permissions based on egroup email lists.
+One example of this is the [gitlab.cern.ch/atlas-phys](https://gitlab.cern.ch/atlas-phys) group that is intended to house all analyses within ATLAS.
+If you look in here, you will see that you are a "Reporter" for all projects, meaning you can view them.
+However, these are hidden from anyone else.
+Gitlab knows this because everyone who is a part of the `atlas-current-physicists` is automagically added here.
+More on permissions can be found [here](https://docs.gitlab.com/ee/user/permissions.html).
  - The "**Initialize repository with a README**" checkbox.
 Do **not** check this, we'll upload the readme from your local repository.